-During the discussion of several of the measures, the Committee expressed concern about the measure being used at a different level of analysis than specified by the developer in the submission.
-For example, during the review of the Agency for Health Care Research and Quality (AHRQ) population-level measures, committee members noted that while the measures are specified at the population level, at least one is being used by the federal government at the practice level (specifically, as a part of the Value-Based Modifier Program).
+During the discussion of several of the measures, the Committee expressed concern about the measures being used at a different level of analysis than specified by the developer in the submission.
+For example, during the review of the Agency for Health Care Research and Quality (AHRQ) population-level measures, Committee members noted that while the measures are specified at the population level, at least one is being used by the federal government at the practice level (specifically, as a part of the Value-Based Payment Modifier).
 The Committee expressed concern about recommending a measure knowing it could or would be implemented in a manner not currently specified.
-NQF staff acknowledged the discomfort, but clarified that measures should be reviewed as submitted and intended by the developer; it is not within NQF's purview to control the measure's implementation after endorsement review, and the implementation burden also may be out of the developer's control.
+NQF staff acknowledged the concern, but clarified that measures should be reviewed as submitted and intended by the developer.
+It is not within NQF's purview to control the measure's implementation after endorsement review.